Learn about rapid antigen testing and find out if your organization is eligible to access free rapid antigen tests from the government.

 Safely dispose of hazardous waste

 Waste generated from rapid antigen tests is considered hazardous under the Environmental Protection Act.
-Review Safe handling and management of rapid antigen COVID-19 testing waste to learn about requirements and exemptions to help businesses to safely dispose rapid antigen tests.
-Individuals testing at home should consult their municipality to determine if rapid antigen test waste can be disposed of with household garbage.
+Review Safe handling and management of rapid antigen COVID-19 testing waste to learn about the requirements and exemptions to safely dispose of rapid antigen tests.

 Isolate if you get a positive rapid antigen test

-If you test positive using a rapid antigen test, it is highly likely you have COVID‑19.
-You should isolate and follow the appropriate guidelines.
+If you test positive using a rapid antigen test, it is highly likely you have COVID-19.
+You should stay home when sick, except to get health care, and follow the guidance on how long to stay home and self-isolate and on additional precautions to take.

 You do not need to get a PCR or rapid molecular test to confirm a result from a rapid antigen test.